 Jean Sibelius: Symphony No. 2 in D major, Op.
 43

 A piano concerto that helped Rachmaninoff recover from depression.
 A symphony that made Sibelius successful throughout Europe.
 An expert in interpreting both composers, and a pianist conquering even the most difficult concert pieces.
 The BFO brings them all together.

 Important events took place in 1901 across the musical world: Rachmaninoff completed his Piano Concerto No. 2, and Sibelius set to work on his Symphony No. 2.
 Both works represented breakthroughs for their composers.
 The former helped Rachmaninoff give up alcohol and break free from his depression caused by a failed premiere, and the latter brought Sibelius wide acclaim throughout Europe, something no other Nordic composer had achieved before.
 Conducting both pieces this time will be the 80-year-old Russian conductor Dmitri Kitayenko, who has already produced multiple award-winning recordings of symphonies by both composers.

 Sibelius began to ponder his Symphony No. 2 under entirely different circumstances, while on a peaceful excursion in Italy.
-This is the composer’s final work, in which he clearly pays tribute to classical forms and the greatest of his predecessors.
-The building blocks of small motifs, the uninterrupted transition between the final two movements and the solemn finale all evoke Beethoven.
+This is the composer’s final work that clearly pays tribute to classical forms and the great predecessors.
+The use of small motifs as building blocks, the uninterrupted transition between the final two movements and the solemn finale all evoke Beethoven.